The Four Vs: Key Benefits of Using an M&A Advisor When Selling Your Business

 For many years, I sat on the buy side of the table as my organization acquired small companies in employee benefits, insurance, retirement, and HR.
 We recruited seller-owners directly, and I did all I could to help sellers.

-But owners working directly with a buyer “don’t know what they don’t know” with regard to insurance mergers and acquisitions.
-For starters, some sellers left money on the table.
+But owners working directly with a buyer “don’t know what they don’t know” with regard to insurance M&A. For starters, some sellers left money on the table.
 Some could have earned up to 25% more with a broader perspective and help negotiating.
 Unrepresented sellers can fail to grasp fully how the change in ownership would affect them, their employees, and customers.

 When a buyer’s M&A team is rolling out the red carpet, it can be hard to remember that they have a duty to serve their investors by presenting the most favorable terms for their firm, not to act as the seller’s fiduciary.